- Analytical Facilities

 - >> Information For <<

-To show our gratitude, all of our volunteers get a free t-shirt, free lunch, and a chance to amazing win prizes during our raffle!
+To show our gratitude, all our volunteers get a free t-shirt, lunch, and a chance to win amazing prizes during our raffle!
 Most importantly, you’ll receive that warm fuzzy feeling that comes from donating your time to a worthwhile cause.
 It may just be a game, but it's a game that promotes ocean knowledge, one science question at a time.

-Raquel is this year's second coordinator and will be running the volunteer coordination.
-She is in her first year as a masters student at OSU in the Marine Resource Management Program.
+Raquel is a masters student at OSU in the Marine Resource Management Program.
 Before OSU, she got her Undergraduate Degree in Aquatic and Marine Biology from Stetson University, in central Florida.
 She spent the past two years living in Hawaii working for various environmental non profits and spending her free time surfing.
 Here at OSU she is working with Dr. Maria Kavanaugh to study harmful algal blooms and their effects on fisheries.
-She is super excited to work with all of the amazing volunteers this year for Salmon Bowl and can't wait for the games to begin!

 Chandra is a first-year graduate student at OSU.
 She is in the Marine Resource Management Master's Program, and this is her first year serving as an Ocean Science Event Coordinator.
 She graduated from Stetson University in DeLand, Florida in 2017 with a Bachelor of Science in Aquatic and Marine Biology.
 She spent the last few years working at environmental and drinking water labs in Florida and is excited to return to studying and researching marine science.
 Chandra is currently researching marine foraminifera in Dr. Jennifer Fehrenbacher's lab.
 She is excited to work with the Ocean Sciences Event this year!